Music

 PERFORMANCE OPPORTUNITIES

-Shrewsbury's Symphony Orchestra, Choirs, Ensembles and other groups perform regularly throughout the year as part of the school's own extensive series of Recitals, Concerts and other performances, as well as within the wider community.
+Shrewsbury Riverside Campus houses a huge variety of ensembles, including two orchestras; brass, wind, string and percussion ensembles; multiple rock and jazz bands; several choirs, and many other groups who all perform regularly throughout the year as part of the school's own extensive series of recitals, concerts and other performances, as well as within the greater community.

-Our students also enjoy opportunities to perform internationally, and will rejoin FOBISIA events this year.
+Our students also enjoy opportunities to perform internationally, and they will rejoin FOBISIA events this year.

-Students often take the initiative in organizing ad hoc performances as part of their own rock and pop ensembles, accompanying community events.
-In recent years we have also been very pleased to welcome back some of our alumni, currently studying or graduated from some of the world’s leading conservatoires, to perform on Shrewsbury’s stages once more.
+Students often take the initiative in organising ad hoc performances as part of their own rock and pop ensembles, accompanying community events.
+In recent years, we have been very pleased to welcome back some of our musical alumni, who are currently studying at or graduated from some of the world’s leading musical conservatoires, to perform on Shrewsbury’s stages once more.

-The popular bi-annual House Competition gives students from across the Senior School to take the lead and to prepare high quality, entertaining performances that they hope will earn the coveted competition trophy for their House.
+The popular bi-annual House Music Competition gives students from across the Senior School the opportunity to take the lead and to conceptualise high quality, entertaining performances that they hope will earn the coveted competition trophy for their House.

 INDIVIDUAL TUITION

-Shrewsbury offers all students the opportunity to have individual instrumental or voice lessons at school.
-Standards of individual are high and our students regularly enjoy success in international solo competitions.
+Shrewsbury offers all students the opportunity to have individual instruments or take voice lessons at school.
+Standards of individual musicianship are high and our students regularly enjoy success in international solo competitions.
 The instruments we currently offer are:

 Piano (Classical/Jazz); Violin; Viola; Cello; Double Bass; Flute; Oboe; Clarinet; Trumpet; French Horn; Trombone; Tuba; Orchestral percussion; Drum Kit; Saxophone; Guitar (Acoustic/Electric); Voice (Classical/Pop); Thai Instruments.
 Theory lessons are also offered.

-The majority of lessons take place during the school day with students coming out of curriculum time on rotation to attend their lessons; with some lessons for students are timetabled outside of curriculum time.
-Lessons are 30 minutes in length and are taught by full time and visiting teachers who are all practising professional.
+The majority of lessons take place during the school day with students coming out of curriculum time on rotation to attend their lessons; with some lessons for students timetabled outside of curriculum time.
+Lessons are 30 minutes in length and are taught by full time and visiting teachers who are all practising professional musicians.

 HEADS OF STUDIO & INSTRUMENT LEADERS